 I love cooking.
 I love eating.
 I love growing food.
 I keep hens.
 I’ve got an ever-expanding cookery book collection and the waistline to go with it, a spice rack to die for and an FBI pinny (long story).

-I worked in broadcasting for much of my life but these days I’m a food and features writer.
+I worked in broadcasting for much of my life but these days I’m a food and features writer and recipe developer.
 I’m a home cook, not a professional chef: if I want restaurant food I go to restaurants.
 I can’t multi-task and I have the attention span of a gnat.
-What I want at home is delicious food that doesn’t take a month of Sundays to prepare.
+What I want at home are delicious dishes that don’t take a month of Sundays to prepare, but hopefully ones that are imaginative and appetising.
 I don’t have a USP … on these pages you’ll find recipes from Britain and from overseas, seafood and meat (including game), soups and salads, jams and pickles, cakes, pies and puddings.

 Let me tell you what you won’t find here – fads.
 You won’t find me advocating clean eating … just eating.
 You won’t find detox diet recipes.
 My kidneys, lungs and liver work perfectly well, thank you, even if the liver gets a bit of a caning from time to time.
 You won’t find specially-tailored gluten-free recipes because the tiny percentage of the population who are genuinely gluten-intolerant (and you have my deepest sympathy) have other, better resources, and by that I mean ones backed by good science.

 You will find butter, cream, sugar, flour and booze in some of my recipes.
 I eat meat, fish and dairy.
 That doesn’t mean I don’t also cook, eat and enjoy vegetarian food.
 Sometimes it’s even vegan, although to be honest that’s usually accidental.